Bicester Airfield: Second World War

 In 1937/1938, two squadrons of the new Bristol Blenheim bomber arrived, followed in 1939 by two more squadrons with Supermarine Spitfires and Avro Anson support aircraft, forming the No. 1 Camouflage Unit RAF.
 The aircraft were used for training, with no operational sorties being flown from the field.

+However, the Winter War of 1939 between Finland and Russia had proved that 18 Finnish Bristol Blenheim Bombers (delivered in 1937) were insufficient and further air support from Britain was needed.
+Due to Britain's delicate political situation with Russia, the delivery of such important equipment was to be kept secret.

+The aircraft had been stripped of armaments and non-essential equipment, with all RAF livery removed and replaced with the blue swastika, the insignia of the Finnish Airforce.
+This insignia had been hastily whitewashed over to disguise it for the journey.
+At 6 am on the 23rd February 1940 all twelve aircraft took off for the first leg from RAF Bicester to Dyce Airport at Aberdeen in Scotland.
+The rain had removed the white wash, making them more visible and their mission more dangerous than ever.
+However, after hopping from RAF Bicester to Aberdeen, Stavanger (Norway), Vasteras (Sweden) and finally landing safely at Lake Juva in Finland, all twelve aircraft successfully arrived.

 Later in 1939, having been built in Cricklewood just before war broke out, the first prototype Handley Page Halifax was taken by road to RAF Bicester and assembled in secret there before the company's chief test pilot Major Jim Cordes and flight test observer E A 'Ginger' Wright made its first flight on 25 October 1939.
 The type went on to become the first four-engined bomber to drop bombs on Germany in the Second World War.

 In July 1940, the second RAF Bomber Command Training Group (No. 7 Group RAF) was formed, with its headquarters at RAF Bicester.
 This was required due to a demand in operational training, supplying squadrons of No. 2 Group.
 No. 6 (T) Group RAF and No. 92 (OTU) Group RAF were both connected to the airfield.

 Throughout the war, RAF Bicester was used as a training centre, and in April 1940 became home to No. 13 Operational Training Unit RAF, under the control of RAF Bomber Command.
 In June 1943, the unit transferred to No. 9 Group RAF, RAF Fighter Command, flying Spitfires and de Havilland Mosquitos.
 Although no offensive missions were flown, flights were not without risk.
-In April 1940, 13 OTU experienced the first losses of the newly formed Bomber Command operational training units.
+On 8 April 1940, 13 OTU experienced its first loss.
 On 6 December 1941, a Blenheim stalled on take-off, killing all three crew members.
 Just four days later, a second Blenheim crashed in an identical accident, again with no survivors.